 In 1996, Congress created the Moving to Work (MTW) Demonstration Program.
-The program allows designated housing authorities to design and test innovative, locally-designed strategies for providing low-income families with affordable housing.
-MTW allows the agency to waive HUD regulations in achieving one of three statutory objectives: (1) increasing housing choices, (2) creating opportunities for families with children to become self-sufficient, and (3) increasing cost effectiveness of the agency.
+The program allows designated housing authorities to design and test innovative, locally designed strategies for providing low-income families with affordable housing.
+MTW allows the agency to waive certain HUD regulations to achieve at least one of three statutory objectives: (1) increasing housing choices, (2) creating opportunities for families with children to become self-sufficient, and (3) increasing cost effectiveness of the agency.
 An MTW agency may also move funds as needed among its programs to best meet local needs.